aiortc/aiortc/docs/design.rst

 Sans-IO APIs
 ............

-Both the QUIC and the HTTP/3 APIs follow the "bring your own I/O" pattern, leaving actual I/O operations to the API user.
+Both the QUIC and the HTTP/3 APIs follow the `sans I/O`_ pattern, leaving actual I/O operations to the API user.
 This approach has a number of advantages including making the code testable and allowing integration with different concurrency models.